Adam Pacitti: C U Next Tuesday

-In 2020, Cultaholic began creating content on Twitch, with Pacitti hosting a unique streaming series titled "C U Next Tuesday," which airs every Tuesday.
+In 2020, Cultaholic began creating content on Twitch, with Pacitti hosting a streaming series titled "C U Next Tuesday," which airs every Tuesday.
 Initially conceived as a one-off stream, "C U Next Tuesday" gained popularity as Pacitti presented classic British TV programs for viewers to enjoy alongside him.
-Despite the apparent deviation from wrestling, the show garnered a substantial and loyal following.

-Pacitti largely attributed the show's popularity to the comedic moments that can be found when reacting to the cringeworthy, problematic and poorly aged content in these shows, saying "If you're passionate about something then that'll come across and it makes things more enjoyable to watch and I'm genuinely quite passionate about this stuff" and that there's "a level of unpredictability that only 90s British TV shows can offer.”

-The title of the series is a backronym for the word "cunt", in line with other similar uses of the phrase “See You Next Tuesday”.
-Those who tune in are often referred to as “cunts” by Pacitti in a playful and endearing manner.
-The phrases “feel good cunt” and “cunt classic” are also used when referring to uplifting or particularly funny episodes of whatever Adam is watching that week.
+Despite the apparent deviation from wrestling, the show garnered a substantial and loyal following, with Pacitti noting "if you're passionate about something then that'll come across and it makes things more enjoyable to watch and I'm genuinely quite passionate about this stuff" and that there's "a level of unpredictability that only 90s British TV shows can offer."
+The title of the series is a backronym for the word "cunt", in line with other similar uses of the phrase "See You Next Tuesday".

-2025: Independent streamer
+2025–present: Independent streamer

-On 07 October 2025, Pacitti announced that he would return to streaming full time as an independent streamer, continuing C U Next Tuesday along with other non-wrestling content.
+On 7 October 2025, Pacitti announced that he would return to streaming full time as an independent streamer, unaffiliated with Cultaholic.
+He continued his ‘C U Next Tuesday’ series, as well as adding additional weekly shows in the form of ‘Patch Notes’, and ‘Raised By The Internet’.

+While primarily using Twitch as his streaming platform, Pacitti also hosts exclusive streams to subscription members of his Patreon.

 Personal life

 Pacitti lives and works in the Gateshead and Newcastle upon Tyne area.
 He was born and raised in Ryde on the Isle of Wight.

+In 2012, Pacitti graduated from university with a first-class degree in media production.